 By Mr. Robert Ramon (ARSOUTH)August 19, 2014

-"I don't think that our civilian population understands how well partner nations and Americans work together," said Brig.
+PANAMAX is an annual U.S. Southern Command-sponsored, multinational exercise series that is focused on ensuring the defense of the Panama Canal.
+Personnel from 17 nations, including the United States, participated in the CFLCC portion of the exercise here from Aug.
+7-15.The group's tour of the CFLCC gave them a chance to see the extent of Army South's efforts at building partner nation capacity through professional exchanges and a chance to work side-by-side with other nations' armies.
+This year Brazil was in charge of the CFLCC."I don't think that our civilian population understands how well partner nations and Americans work together," said Brig.
 Gen. Orlando Salinas, the Army South deputy commander and the deputy commander of the PANAMAX CFLCC.
 "These exercises serve as a great illustration of how different armies come together for a common cause under one coalition; under great leadership."